 New resources inherit the permissions of the folder in which they are created.
-Administrators can change the permissions on the new resource, as described in section 3.4.6, "Setting Permissions," on page 44.
+Administrators can change the permissions on the new resource, as described in the section Setting Permissions.

-3.3.4 Renaming Folders and Resources
+Renaming Folders and Resources

 Any user with write permission on a folder or resource can change its name and description.